-The Center for Esophageal Diseases at the University of Chicago is one of the few centers in the United States solely dedicated to diagnosing and treating disorders of the esophagus.
-Because the University of Chicago Medicine has such a specialized program, our physicians have the focused expertise and depth of experience that comes from helping many patients who have problems of the esophagus.
-As an area of dedicated clinical and research concentration, the Center for Esophageal Diseases can offer patients options, resources and a level of experience and innovation that are available at only a handful of leading medical centers in the world.
+The Center for Esophageal Diseases at the University of Chicago Medicine is one of the few centers in the United States solely dedicated to diagnosing and treating disorders of the esophagus.
+Our physicians have the focused expertise and depth of experience to offer patients options, resources and a level of experience and innovation that are available at only a handful of leading medical centers in the world.

-At the Center for Esophageal Diseases, we offer the most effective care with an emphasis on using the least invasive treatment methods.
+At the Center for Esophageal Diseases, we emphasize the use of the least invasive treatment methods.
 Many patients with precancerous conditions can be successfully treated using non-surgical, endoscopic techniques.
-For cases that require surgery, our expert surgeons can typically perform surgery through very small incisions, rather than large, open abdominal and chest incisions.
+For patients that require surgery, our expert surgical team can typically perform the procedure through very small incisions, rather than traditional open techniques that require large abdominal and chest incisions.

 World-Class Experts in Esophageal Care

 A multidisciplinary team approach means that patients benefit from the combined expertise of physicians who have the knowledge, perspective and experience to address all aspects of esophageal disease.